North Caucasus Military District

-The North Caucasus Military District was a military district of the Russian Armed Forces, which became in 2010 the Southern Military District and lately also included the Black Sea Fleet and Caspian Flotilla.
+The North Caucasus Military District was a military district of the Russian Armed Forces from 1992-2010.
+Before 1992 it had been part of the Soviet Armed Forces since 1918.
+In 2010 it became the Southern Military District and lately also included the Black Sea Fleet and Caspian Flotilla.

 It comprised the Republic of Adygeya, the Republic of Dagestan, the Republic of Ingushetia, the Kabardino-Balkar Republic, the Republic of Kalmykia, the Karachay–Cherkess Republic, the Republic of North Osetia-Alaniya, the Chechen Republic, Krasnodar Krai, Stavropol Krai, and Astrakhan, Volgograd, and Rostov oblasts.
 It has the same borders as the Southern Federal District.
 Its last commander was Lieutenant General Alexander Galkin, appointed from January 2010.

 History

 The District was originally established on 4 May 1918, and reorganized as a field formation during the Russian Civil War.
 The First Cavalry Army was formed in the District in November 1919.

-The District was reformed in the early 1920s with its headquarters at Rostov.
+On 4 May 1921, the field headquarters of the 1st Cavalry Army was used to form the headquarters of the North Caucasus Military District (2nd formation).
+However, troops remained subordinated to the 1st Cavalry Army staff until its dissolution on 11 October 1923.
+District headquarters ended up at Rostov.
 Kliment Voroshilov was made district commander.
 During the 1920s and 1930s, the District became home to many training establishments, which were to multiply greatly during the Second World War.

 In June 1941 the district's first line troops comprised the 64th Rifle Corps commanded by Major General A.D.
 Kuleshov with the 165th and 175th Rifle Divisions, the 26th Mechanised Corps with the 52nd and 56th Tank Divisions and the 103rd Mechanised Division, the 28th Mountain Rifle Division, and the 157th Rifle Division.
 The 19th Army was formed in the District in May–June 1941 under former district commander Ivan Konev and was engaged against the Germans from the beginning of Operation Barbarossa.
 50th and 53rd Cavalry Divisions were also formed here, joining the Soviet Western Front.

 Later the District saw battles around Rostov in November 1941 where the Germans suffered defeat, and the Battle of Stalingrad, which has been described as the most ferocious battle to date.
 Following the conclusion of the Battle of the Caucasus, the North Caucasian Front and the headquarters of the 56th Army were disbanded in accordance with a Supreme Command directive of the 20 November 1943.
 The Independent Coastal Army was formed, for the second time, on their base.

 The 68th, 76th, 77th, 78th, 79th, 80th, 81st, 82nd and 83rd Naval Rifle Brigades were formed in the district after a November–December 1941 People's Commissariat for Defence resolution.

 Immediately following the war, to demobilize the force, on 9 July 1945 the territory was split into three military districts: Don, Stavropol, and the Kuban.